stevekanger/custom-vscode-themes/README.md

 ## Usage

 Clone the repository into the extensions folder.
 In Windows that folder is `C:\Users\Your_Username\.vscode\extensions`.
+The name of the cloned folder may need to represent the package version.
+Eg. look in package.json and if the package number is 0.0.1 then your folder should be named `custom-vscode-themes-0.0.1`.

 ### Customizing your own themes